Key Takeaways

 1. Make them emotional with positive and happy thoughts

-CoSchedule analyzed more than 5.5 million headlines entered into their Headline Analyzer tool.
+CoSchedule analyzed more than 5.5 million headlines entered into its Headline Analyzer tool.

-They merged that data with social sharing analytics and top content reports to understand what headlines work the best.
+They merged that data with social sharing analytics and top content reports to understand which headlines perform best.

-Their conclusion: Emotional headlines that are positive and happy drive more shares.
+Their conclusion: Positive, happy emotional headlines drive more shares.

 Why?